LTUC/amman-dotnet-401d2/Curriculum/Class01/Resources/Types.md

 ### Why use type inference?
 A lot of developers prefer type inference because it's quicker to type and leaving the type declaration on the compiler can sometimes reduce the decision making process.
-On contrary, many developers also feel that the usage of `var` reduces the code clarity and can cause some confusion with developers teamon what types are being used.
+On contrary, many developers also feel that the usage of `var` reduces the code clarity and can cause some confusion with developer's team on what types are being used.

 ### Example:
 `var greeting = "Hello World";`